In Their Own Words

 Treasurer: Melissa McNichols

-“I am a Denver native.
-I’m currently completing my MBA degree with a graduation date of May 2020.
-I plan to travel shortly thereafter to see some new sights and celebrate the accomplishment.
+“I am a Denver native and have an MBA.
 I love to be outdoors or spending time catching up with friends when I find free time.
-I like to read mystery books, listen to podcasts or during cold months you will find me in the kitchen baking sweet treats.
+I like to read mystery books, listen to podcasts, or during cold months you will find me in the kitchen baking sweet treats.

 I found myself adopting two dogs after 9/11 when a friend of mine enlisted in the Marines.
 They were my first companion animals and they were very patient with me.
 They sure did teach me a lot about myself: patience, understanding, and unconditional love, among so many other things.
 I have lost both parents to cancer.
 The thought of having our best friends and companions go through this is heartbreaking.
 KarmaSue is an amazing support of services to our community!